taidinh5/Cyclistic_Data_Analysis_Case_Study/Process Phase.md

 ### E – Evaluate Unsolvable Issues

 - Extreme outliers like (e.g., 24+ hr rides) may be logical since customers could be renting bikes for the whole day and returning them the next day.
+Needs further stakeholder clarification.
 - Extreme outliers like (e.g., >= 1 second rides) were removed, since it's not logical and strongly indicates system glitches or data entry errors

 ---